GaloisInc/saw-training/Salsa20.rst

 re-used.
 Specifically, instead of recursively symbolically executing a verified function, the prior specification is used as an axiomatization of its behavior.
-In the definition of ``main``, the highlighted lines pass the results of earlier verifications along:
+In the definition of ``main``, the the results of earlier verifications are passed along:

 .. literalinclude:: examples/salsa20/salsa20_compositional.saw
   :language: Cryptol
   :start-after: // BEGIN MAIN
   :end-before: // END MAIN
-  :emphasize-lines: 4-11

 This example also uses the fourth argument to ``crucible_llvm_verify``.
 During symbolic execution, conditionals